ShengdingHu/OpenDelta/docs/source/notes/saveload.md

 (saveload)=
-# Save a delta model to local, or share with the community
+# Save and Share the Delta.

 ## Space efficient saving without changing the code.
 After a modified backbone model is trained, you can save only trained part without change to any code, because **the state dict of the backbone model has been changed to the trainable parts**